housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 <img alt="Card Components" title="Card Components" data-src="/assets/progressive-angular-applications-2/cards.png" class="lazyload shadow" />

-You can see our cards being rendered!
+Cards are being rendered!
 They don't have any specific widths/heights assigned to them and they take the shape of their parent container, which is expected.
-Once we add our home route next, we'll use CSS grid to give our cards some structure.
+Once we add the home route next, we'll use CSS grid to give our cards some structure.

 ## Routing

 It's time to begin adding some navigation to the application.
 Instead of placing components that make up the routes in the `component/` directory, we'll put them in a separate directory called `scene/`.

 Create a separate `scene/` directory with a `home/` subdirectory.
-Add all the files for `HomeComponent` responsible for the initial route here:
+Add all the files for `HomeComponent` responsible for the initial route can be added here:

 {% highlight html %}
 <!-- src/app/scene/home/home.component.html -->